CTL Instructor Handbook

 - Deadlines to complete grading of homework, quizzes, lab reports, etc. (Example: One week after submission).

-- Establish TA arrival time for lab sessions. (e.g., 10 minutes before the lab session starts).
+- Establish when the TA should arrive for lab sessions. (e.g., 10 minutes before the lab session starts).

 Faculty and Student Support Services